 Drug testing should be mandatory on such events, as Nemiroff or A-1.
 There should be no cases of contestants do not enter events in their own countries, or events with drug testing, but choose instead the type of contest where there is no testing and they can make huge amounts of money.

-Were all against performance enhancing drugs.
+We’re all against performance enhancing drugs.
 Everyone is clean until proven otherwise, we say.
 And despite that we still talk behind the back of certain people of their drug use.
 Why is that, if nothing has been proven?

 Iza Małkowska